bwakedavis/bwakedavis.github.io/content/blog/ui-ux/index.markdown

 ### Tips to make a great design

 + Emphasis and importance
-+ Make evrything the user needs readily accessible.
++ Make everything the user needs readily accessible.
 + Be consistent and mobile friendly
 + Contrast and readability
 + Be clear by splitting steps into different pages.